ConSol/sakuli-ui/README.md

 ### Client Development

-For faster feedback cycles during client development, you need to run the angular-cli development server from the clietn project root
+For faster feedback cycles during client development, you need to run the angular-cli development server from the client project root

 ``` bash
 cd sakuli-admin/src/main/resources